 3. Application Process and Legal Requirements

-The application process for the Portugal D7 visa requires careful planning and understanding of Portuguese law:
+The application process for the Portugal D7 visa requires planning and knowledge of Portuguese law:

 - Valid passport